What is a Lump sum contracts

 More insight on lump sum/fixed-price contracts

 What are the Contractor’s tasks and responsibilities of lump-sum/fixed-price contracts

-Below are the key characteristic of lump-sum contracts
+Below are the critical characteristic of lump sum contracts

 The primary condition of this contract type is that, agreed budget should not alter (without any changes to the design or specs).
 Also, the quality and the standard of the project should keep according to the documents provided at the tender stage( quality cannot deviate without prior approval of the Client).
 These are all the critical characteristics of the fixed-price contracts.
 But the Contractor is providing the rates and quantity breakdown for the fixed price.